weecology/lab-manual/UF-Policies:-Travel-Guidelines.md

 * CC your PI on the email.
 They will need to respond to Jen saying they approve the TA.

 **Step 5a**: Jen will email you a copy of the TAR to sign.
 Sign it and send it back to her.
-Make note of the TA #, because you will need this for the TER and any Pcard invoices.
+Make note of the TA # ("authorization ID"), because you will need this for the TER and any Pcard invoices.

 ## Travel Expense Report (TER):